Calvert Hall College High School: Baseball

 On April 7, 2008, the school's Carlo Crispino Baseball Stadium was dedicated.
-Named after an alumnus of that name who donated $1 million for the state-of-the-art facility, the stadium has a covered grandstand and FieldTurf, designed by Cal Ripken.
+Named after an alumnus who donated $1 million for the state-of-the-art facility, the stadium has a covered grandstand and FieldTurf, designed by Cal Ripken.
 Other former Baltimore Orioles attending the ceremonies were Bill Ripken and Billy Hunter.

-The water polo squad has won every MIAA championship with the exception of the inaugural game in 2000, which was won by the Gilman School and in 2009 when they lost to Loyola Blakefield.
-Calvert Hall Varsity water polo has gone undefeated in the MIAA for the last seven years.
-Calvert Hall has also had success in the Eastern Prep Championships of water polo, winning the last three, at the Lawrenceville School in New Jersey.
+Lacrosse

-Calvert Hall is also represented in tennis, cross country, lacrosse, soccer, volleyball, hockey, indoor track and field, outdoor track and field, rugby, golf, wrestling, swimming, basketball, and by their competitive marching band.
+The Calvert Hall lacrosse team has won five MIAA “A” conference championships, most recently in 2019.
+The team has also won five MSA championships.
+The 2019 team finished as National Champions following a 17-1 record that season.